 - Get creative with your pose

-- Sunlight is your friend, and go to the east side in the morning to catch the best lighting possible for of you and Taj Mahal
+- Sunlight is your friend, and go to the east side in the morning to catch the best lighting possible for you and the Taj Mahal

-- Take a shot of Taj Mahal with the door that will frame the picture nicely
+- Take a shot of the Taj Mahal with the door that will frame the picture nicely

 - Explore the other buildings on the site, they look magnificent as well!